mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 ## Lessons learned

-### There's hidden-stress in low-latency responses
+### There's hidden-stress in low-latency responsibility

-I carried a pager for my last job, and I hated it.
-I intentionally designed TinyPilot to avoid being latency-sensitive.
-Nobody carries a pager.
-There are no critical servers that need to stay online.
-There are very few events that would require anyone on the team to react faster than one business day.

-When TinyPilot transitioned from fulfilling orders in-house to using a 3PL, I thought the main impact would be on freeing up time.
-But it was actually on reducing stress.

-Before the transition, someone had to be in the TinyPilot office six days per week to fulfill orders.
-The timing was flexible, as the only thing that had to happen urgently is that packages get a shipping label and put out for the mail carrier.

-Instead of having to work at least an hour three days a week, the team mostly didn't have to work any particular day.
-They needed to be in the office to build devices, but it didn't matter if they built ten devices a day for five days or fifty devices in one marathon session.

-There was a big change for me as well.
-I didn't realize how much mental real estate I was devoting to readiness for possible interruptions.
-What if the Internet goes out?
+Above, I explained how [switching to a 3PL](#outsourcing-order-fulfillment) gave the local team more flexibility and reduced stress.

+That was the part I expected.
+The part I didn't expect was how much stress it relieved for me.
+I had been carrying around so much "what if?" stress, and I didn't even realize it.

+Until we switched to the 3PL, I didn't realize how much my mind was occupied by worried like, "What

+I anticipated that.
+I knew we were getting more flexibility.
+The thing that caught me by surprise was how much "what if?" stress it freed up for me.

+I didn't realize until it went away, but there was always a worry in the back of my mind about all the things that could go wrong that would block fulfillment and require me to react urgently.
+What if the router crashes and breaks Internet for the office?
 What if the office desktop suddenly can't talk to the printer?

-There were dozens of things that could block us from fulfilling orders, and most of them required me to fix them.
+Shifting to the 3PL did significantly reduce stress, much more strongly than I anticipated.
+I knew that there was stress in keeping the office staffed six days a week, but I didn't realize how much more stress I carried about all the things that could block us from fulfilling orders.
+The office Internet could go down, a disk on the office desktop could fail.
+These were all things that I'd have to deal with immediately.
+A 3PL is subject to all of the same issues, but it's their problem.
+If their printer suddenly dies, it's them who has to furiously drive to Best Buy, not me.

+Those worries are now all things the 3PL has to deal with quickly rather than me.

 Now that we've switched to the contract manufacturer, there are even fewer things we need to worry about.
 The thing we're responsible for reacting to quickly is support requests, but we have five people available to do that across four cities.
 There are very few things that prevent all of us from responding to support requests.